BamBoozledMC/MathPathwaysAutoBot/README.md

 # ![Logo](/images/mp64.png) Maths Pathways Auto Completer Bot
 **Please note this is a proof of concept and I do not intend for it to be used in malicious ways.**
+This Program utilises Microsoft's [Power Automate](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV) and is designed to automatically complete Math Pathways Modules.

 ---